pytorch/rfcs/RFC-0024-rfc-process.md

 * When it is ready to be discussed, the RFC is in **commenting** stage.
 * If there is no activity, the RFC is **stalled**.
 * After the commenting stage, the RFC can enter into a stage of:
-    * **approved** if a decision has been made in the RFC
+    * **accepted** if a decision has been made in the RFC
     * **draft** if the author needs to rework the RFC’s proposal
     * **postponed** if there are no plans to move ahead with the current RFC’s proposal
-* After an approved RFC is implemented and merged into the codebase, it can be **closed**
+* After an accepted RFC is implemented and merged into the codebase, it can be **closed**

 ### Platform
 We can easily implement this lifecycle on the existing rfcs repo (https://github.com/pytorch/rfcs) via PR labels.
 The full workflow looks like:
-* Fork the rfcs repo: https://github.com/pytorch/rfcs
+- Fork the rfcs repo: https://github.com/pytorch/rfcs
-* Copy `RFC-0000-template.md` to `RFC-0000-my-feature.md`, or write your own open-ended proposal.
+- Copy `RFC-0000-template.md` to `RFC-00xx-my-feature.md`, or write your own open-ended proposal.
 Put care into the details.
-* Submit a pull request titled `RFC-OOxx-my-feature`.
+- Submit a pull request titled `RFC-OOxx-my-feature`.
 Assign the `commenting` label on the PR to open it for discussions.
-* Build consensus for your proposal, integrate feedback and revise it as needed, and summarize the outcome of the discussion via a [resolution template](https://github.com/pytorch/rfcs/blob/rfc-process/RFC-0000-template.md#resolution).
+- Build consensus for your proposal, integrate feedback and revise it as needed, and summarize the outcome of the discussion via a [resolution template](https://github.com/pytorch/rfcs/blob/rfc-process/RFC-0000-template.md#resolution).
-    * If the RFC is idle here (no activity for 2 weeks), assign the label `stalled` to the PR.
+    - If the RFC is idle here (no activity for 2 weeks), assign the label `stalled` to the PR.
-* Once the discussion has settled, assign a new label based on the level of support:
+- Once the discussion has settled, assign a new label based on the level of support:
-    * `approved` if a decision has been made in the RFC
+    - `accepted` if a decision has been made in the RFC
-    * `draft` if the author needs to rework the RFC’s proposal
+    - `draft` if the author needs to rework the RFC’s proposal
-    * `postponed `if there are no plans to move ahead with the current RFC’s proposal
+    - `postponed `if there are no plans to move ahead with the current RFC’s proposal
-* A state of `approved` means that the core team has agreed in principle to the proposal, and it is ready for implementation.
+- A state of `accepted` means that the core team has agreed in principle to the proposal, and it is ready for implementation.
-* The author (or any interested developer) should next open a tracking issue on Github corresponding to the RFC.
+- The author (or any interested developer) should next open a tracking issue on Github corresponding to the RFC.
-    * This tracking issue should contain the implementation next steps ([example](https://github.com/pytorch/pytorch/issues/50344)).
-    * Link to this tracking issue on the RFC (in the Resolution > Next Steps section)
+    - This tracking issue should contain the implementation next steps.
+Link to this tracking issue on the RFC (in the Resolution > Next Steps section)
-* Once all relevant PRs are merged, the RFC’s status label can be finally updated to `closed`.
+- Once all relevant PRs are merged, the RFC’s status label can be finally updated to `closed`.

 ### Improving Visibility of RFCs
-When an RFC is in `commenting`, we can highlight it in a few ways by cross-posting on:
+When an RFC is in `commenting`, we can highlight it in a few ways by sharing a weekly/bi-weekly digest on:
-* A new RFC category on dev-discuss.pytorch.org (and optionally discuss.pytorch.org)
+* PyTorch Slack
+* Developer Forums (dev-discuss.pytorch.org)
-* Workplace
+* Workplace (Internal groups at Meta)
-* A separate webpage on pytorch.org
-* In a biweekly/monthly digest
-* In a biweekly/monthly Twitter thread rollup
+* Twitter

 ### RFC Template
 The provided [RFC template](https://github.com/pytorch/rfcs/blob/rfc-process/RFC-0000-template.md) contains sections to help draft a detailed RFC, and workflow instructions so that contributors don't need to refer to any other place to understand the process.